About This Policy

 We retain most information relating to you for at least 7 years in order to meet legal and business requirements.
 Once information is no longer required, it will be destroyed in a secure manner.

 We may send you direct marketing communications and information about our products and services that we consider may be of interest to you.
 These communications may be sent in various forms including mail, fax and electronic media such as email and SMS and social media such as Twitter and Facebook, in accordance with applicable marketing laws such as the Spam Act 2003 (Cth).
-If you indicate a preference for a method of communication we will endeavor to use that method whenever practical to do so.
+If you indicate a preference for a method of communication we will endeavour to use that method whenever practical to do so.
 In addition, at any time you may opt-out of receiving marketing communications from us by using the opt-out facilities provided within the marketing communications.

 Accessing your information